How to Replace a Toilet Shut off Valve Fast!

 how-to-replace-toilet-shut-off-valve

 • Here you want to turn the compression nut and not the valve itself.
-Back off the valve with a wrench and use the other wrench to turn the nut clockwise.
+Back off the valve with a wrench and turn the nut clockwise with the other wrench.
 Pull out the valve.

 • If the ring is too tight on the pipe, use a hacksaw to cut it off.
 Knock it out and remove the nut too.

-• Now slide the valve into the pipe and compress the ring on the valve using the nut by hand tightening it until snug.
-Use a wrench to back off on the valve and use another wrench to turn the nut counterclockwise until it’s tight.
-Make sure the valve is facing upwards to connect the supply line easily
+• Now slide the valve into the pipe and compress the ring on the valve using the nut by hand, tightening it until snug.
+Use a wrench to back off the valve and use another wrench to turn the nut counterclockwise until it’s tight.
+Make sure the valve is facing upwards to connect the supply line easily.

 Step 4: How to Remove and Replace a Threaded Valve

 • This valve is threading straight on the pipe.
-There is no nut on the pipe and you therefore risk leaving very ugly marks on the pipe.
-You also want to turn the valve and not the pipe so you should make sure it doesn’t turn.
+There is no nut on the pipe, and you risk leaving very ugly marks on the pipe.
+You also want to turn the valve and not the pipe, so you should make sure it doesn’t turn.

-• Wrap a piece of emery cloth on the pipe and adjust a wrench to fit tight on it.
+• Wrap a piece of emery cloth on the pipe and adjust a wrench to fit tight.
 Apart from preventing wrench marks, the emery cloth will help you have a tight grip.
-If you don’t have an emery cloth you should use a rag or duct-tape.
+Use a rag or duct tape if you don’t have an emery cloth.

-• If the valve is too tight, spray some penetrating oil on it and leave it for about 15 minutes.
+• If the valve is too tight, spray some penetrating oil and leave it for about 15 minutes.

 • Clean the pipe’s threads and apply Teflon tape.

-• Carefully hand tighten the valve on the pipe until its snug.
+• Carefully hand-tighten the valve on the pipe until it’s snug.
 Make sure it is well aligned.
-If it is not aligned don’t force it in otherwise you will strip the threads.
+Don’t force it in if it is not aligned; otherwise, you will strip the threads.

-• Use the 2 wrenches to tight it.
+• Use the two wrenches to tighten it.

 Step 5: How to Remove and Replace a Sweat Valve

-• Make sure you have the fire extinguisher by your side and remove any unnecessary material that could easily catch fire.
+• Ensure you have the fire extinguisher and remove any unnecessary material that could easily catch fire.

 • Stick the flame protector on the wall around the pipe.
 You do not want to mess with the wall finishing.

 • Remove the valve stem.
 Hold the valve body with one wrench and use the other wrench to loosen the packing nut.
-This will help you drain out all the water in the pipe which will make your work easier.
+This will help you drain all the water in the pipe, making your work easier.

-• Hold the valve tight using pliers or the adjustable and rock it.
+• Hold the valve tight using pliers or adjustable and rock it.

-• Put the torch on the smallest flame and aim it directly on the body of the valve.
+• Put the torch on the smallest flame and aim it directly at the valve’s body.
 The solder will start to melt.

 • Using the pliers or wench, turn and pull the valve until it comes off the pipe.

 • Some solder will still be left on the pipe.
 Use the torch to melt it too.
-With you leather gloves on, wipe off the solder with a dump cotton rag.
+With your leather gloves on, wipe off the solder with a dump cotton rag.

-• Use an emery cloth to remove all the traces of solder from the pipe.
+• Use an emery cloth to remove all the solder traces from the pipe.
 This is important if you want to replace the valve with a compression valve.

 Step 6: Connect the Water Supply Line